-Future Land Use Page 34 Element 1 evelopment (PCD) District Ordinance of 1986, ment order (Ordinance No. 86-96). , and consistent with the con- Originally Issued for development to be phased over a 30 year timeframe (1986 - 2016), a request for extension submitted by the developer, and approved by the City Commission provides for a three (3) year extension prior to the start of development.
+Future Land Use Page 34 Element 1 the City's Planned Commerce De ditions contained in the developm evelopment (PCD) District Ordinance of 1986 ment order (Ordinance No. 86-96).
+6, and consistent with the con- Originally Issued for development to be phased over a 30 year timeframe (1986 - 2016), a request for extension submitted by the developer, and approved by the City Commission provides for a three (3) year extension prior to the start of development.
 As such, construction of the Panacea property will commence by June of 1991 (Additional detail is outlined in The Future Land Use Plan section of this Future Land Use Element).